github/auto-check-element/README.md

 # &lt;auto-check&gt; element

-Input element that validates the value provided against a endpoint.
+An input element that validates its value against a server endpoint.

 ## Installation